lucivpav/InLocCIIRC_dataset/README.md

 ## Build file lists
 1. Note the comment on the second line

+## Build scores
+1. Execute buildFeatures.m on a machine with GPU
+2. Execute buildScores on a machine with ~40 GB of RAM

 ## TODO
-* the mesh should be in .obj format -> update the README and code. why .obj? to preserve high quality RGB triangulated model
+* The mesh should be in .obj format -> update the README and code. why .obj? to preserve high quality RGB triangulated model
+* Make the scores more relevant.
+Right now they don't represent the query-cutouts very well.